 The St. Kitts-Nevis Times (SKN Times online) and Times Caribbean (Times Caribbean Online) continues the very popular Top Lists series with this years Top 33 list of St.Kitts-Nevis Sportspersons of all times.
 The list follows the SKNTimes 40 most influential and Powerful Women 2016 which was released earlier this year in February .

 The Top 30 list of Sportspersons includes athletes from all the major sports including football, basketball, cricket as well as Track and Field, Golf, Netball, Boxing and even Bodybuilding.
-The list looks at sportspersons over the last 60 years.
+The list looks at sportspersons over the last 60 years, including those who have used their sarms guide to great effect.
+It really is astounding how people can push their bodies to peak performance.

 Some of the more popular and iconic names on the list include Keith Kayamba Gumbs, Trevor Marty Huggins, Elquemedo Willett, George McMahon, Livingstone Sargeant and of course Kim Collins.